reserved_ips

 - reserved_ips_list

-To show information about a reserved IP, send a GET request to /v2/reserved_ips/$RESERVED_IP_ADDR
+To show information about a reserved IP, send a GET request to /v2/reserved_ips/$RESERVED_IP_ADDR.

 SELECT